 Prior to joining the staff at the ACLU, she engaged in litigation and public policy advocacy to advance the rights of women and girls at the National Women’s Law Center.
 Rust-Tierney received her undergraduate degree in political science from the College of Wooster in Ohio and her law degree from the University Of Maryland School Of Law.

-Ed Fichter serves as a Vice Chair of the NCADP Board of Directors and on its Development Committee.
-Mr. Fichter is currently Vice President of Development with the Leadership Conference on Civil Rights.
+Ed Fichter is currently Vice President of Development with the Leadership Conference on Civil Rights.
 He was formerly the VP for Development and Communications with Catholic Charities of the Archdiocese of Washington.
 Mr. Fichter has been credentialed as a Certified Fundraising Executive.

-Veronica Jarrett is a member of the Board of Directors and serves on the Finance & Audit Committee.
-Ms. Jarrett is a financial operation professional and sees her mission in the community as building financially strong organizations.
-She is currently the Chief Financial Officer of the Food Bank for New York City where she is responsible for the organization’s fiscal oversight and financial administration.
+Veronica Jarrett is a financial operations specialist and sees her mission in the community as building financially strong organizations.
+She previously served as the Chief Financial Officer of the Food Bank for New York City where she was responsible for the organization’s fiscal oversight and financial administration.
 Prior to joining the Food Bank, Ms. Jarrett was the Chief Financial Officer of Youth and Family Alternatives, Inc. in Florida where she had oversight of risk management matters as well as the financial administration.
 She has more than twenty-six years of accounting and audit experience in the public accounting, government, private and non-profit industries and has served within the non-profit arena since 1999.
-She teaches budgeting, cash management and small business accounting through local community organizations and churches in New York, New Jersey and Florida.
+Ms. Jarrett teaches budgeting, cash management and small business accounting through local community organizations and churches in New York, New Jersey and Florida.

 Norman L. Reimer